 We’ll Help You Find Another Bank for Your Scottish Trust Deed

-Still, you should be glad to know that most major banks will allow you to open a basic account that comes with a bank card.
+Most major banks will allow you to open a basic account that comes with a bank card.

 If it is possible, get a bank without the monthly charge.
-You should find plenty of free accounts out there with many banks having this on offer.

 Trust Deed Example